isotopp/isotopp.github.io/content/posts/2021-07-13-mysql-a-job-queue-in-python.md

         claimed_ids_count = len(claimed_ids)

         if len(claimed_ids) == 0:
-            continue
+            db.commit() # again drop the read view continue

+        # starting here we have a lock on the records in claimed_ids
+        # so we know we are the only one processing them.
+        #
         # we claim the records, updating their status and owner
         claim_cmd = """update jobs
            set status = 'claimed',